Image

 Brittany Alexander

-Master Police Officer, Manassas City Police Department
+Sergeant, Manassas City Police Department

-Master Police Officer Alexander is a 12 year veteran of the Manassas City Police Department and is currently serving in the Special Problems Unit within the Patrol Services Division.
+Sergeant Alexander is a 12 year veteran of the Manassas City Police Department and is currently serving in the Special Problems Unit within the Patrol Services Division.

-Throughout her MCPD career, Ofc.
+Throughout her MCPD career, Sgt.
 Alexander has accumulated an extensive range of experience in the Patrol Division and was selected to be assigned as a narcotics detective in the Investigative Services Division.
 Her expertise in narcotics investigations is bolstered by significant trainings and specialized programs she has successfully completed.

-Ofc.
+Sgt.
 Alexander’s accolades include Officer of the Year, Field Training Officer, Chief’s Peer Review Committee Member, LawFit Instructor, Evidence Tech, CIT Trained, Bike Team Member, Valor Award recipient, and numerous Merit Awards and Employee of the Month recognitions.

 Gina Lapihuska Headshot